Medical expert of the article

 Brain |

-The envelope of HIV contains proteins of the human histocompatibility complex of classes I and II, therefore, the penetration of the virus into the body does not cause rejection reaction.
-The fixation of virions on the surface of the target cell occurs with the participation of the glycoprotein gpl20.
+The HIV envelope contains proteins of the human histocompatibility complex of classes I and II, so the penetration of the virus into the body does not cause a rejection reaction.
+Fixation of virions on the surface of the target cell occurs with the participation of the glycoprotein gpl20.
 The glycoprotein gp41 ensures the fusion of the viral envelope with the membrane of the target cell.
-The double-stranded RNA of the virus penetrates into the cell, where a single-stranded proviral DNA is synthesized using reverse transcriptase.
-Then, a double-stranded DNA is formed, which is embedded in the DNA of the cell using integrase.
-Viral DNA serves as a template for the synthesis of RNA, which collects a new viral particle.
+Double-stranded RNA of the virus penetrates the cell, where with the help of reverse transcriptase, single-stranded proviral DNA is synthesized.
+Then, double-stranded DNA is formed, which is integrated into the cell DNA with the help of integrase.
+Viral DNA acts as a matrix for the synthesis of RNA, which assembles a new viral particle.

-Immunopathogenetic signs of HIV infection - deficiency of T-link and B-link of the immune system: lack of complement and phagocyte components; decrease functions of nonspecific protection factors.
-Polyclonal activation of B-lymphocytes leads, on the one hand, to hypergammaglobulinemia, and on the other hand to a weakening of the ability of cells to produce virus neutralizing antibodies.
-There is an increase in the number of CECs and the formation of antibodies to lymphocytes; this causes an even greater decrease in the number of CD4 + -T-lymphocytes.
-They note the development of autoimmune processes.
+Immunopathogenetic signs of HIV infection - deficiency of the T-link and B-link of the immune system: lack of complement components and phagocytes; decreased functions of non-specific defense factors.
+Polyclonal activation of B-lymphocytes leads, on the one hand, to hypergammaglobulinemia, and on the other - to a weakening of the ability of cells to produce virus-neutralizing antibodies.
+There is an increase in the number of CIC and the formation of antibodies to lymphocytes; this causes an even greater decrease in the number of CD4+ T-lymphocytes.
+The development of autoimmune processes is noted.
 The defeat of the immune system in HIV infection is systemic.

-Along with deficiency of CD4 + lymphocytes during the course of the disease, functional deficiency of CD8 + lymphocytes, NK cells (natural killers) and neutrophils increases.
-With the deterioration of the immune status, various infectious, allergic, autoimmune and lymphoproliferative diseases develop, as well as a syndrome inherent in the disease of immune complexes (these factors determine the clinical picture of HIV infection).
+Along with the deficit of CD4+ lymphocytes, the functional insufficiency of CD8+ lymphocytes, NK cells (natural killers) and neutrophils increases during the course of the disease.
+With deterioration of the immune status, various infectious, allergic, autoimmune and lymphoproliferative diseases develop, as well as a syndrome characteristic of immune complex disease (these factors determine the clinical picture of HIV infection).

-At the initial stages of the disease, viral neutralizing antibodies are produced in the body that suppress the activity of free-circulating viruses.
-However, such antibodies do not act on viruses located in cells (proviruses).
-Over time (usually after 5-6 years), the protective capacity of the immune system is depleted and, consequently, the accumulation of the virus in the blood.
+At the initial stages of the disease, the body produces virus-neutralizing antibodies that suppress the activity of freely circulating viruses.
+However, such antibodies do not act on viruses that are in cells (proviruses).
+Over time (usually after 5-6 years), the immune system's protective capabilities are exhausted and, consequently, the virus accumulates in the blood.